Updated January 7, 2020

 A new type of real estate service - known as iBuying - aims to streamline the home selling process with technology, offering a quick, low-stress option for homeowners looking to offload their properties in a hurry.

 The primary advantage of selling to an iBuyer is speed: most of these companies make preliminary offers within 24-48 hours.
 All will require on-site inspections before finalizing their offers.
 Closing typically takes between 10 and 30 days.

-Of course, that convenience can come at a high price. iBuyers charge hefty service fees, ranging from 6-15%, and typically offer below fair market value to ensure a decent margin on each transaction.
+Of course, that convenience can come at a high price. iBuyers charge hefty service fees, ranging from 6-15%,.

 Moreover, because these services are relatively new, most companies are only active in a handful of major cities across the U.S.

 If you need to sell your house fast - and an iBuyer is an option - it's worth exploring every option at your disposal before pulling the trigger.

 Ultimately, the best approach depends on your specific situation, needs, and goals.
 Read on to learn everything you need to know about iBuyers.